History

 The lake was named after a local rock known as a ‘geode’, a hollow rock that when opened reveals a quartz crystal lined interior that resembles a miniature cave.
 The geode was designated the Iowa state rock in 1967 due to the efforts of E.N.Smith , Development Chairman of the park, and his son Earl Smith who right up until his passing in 2011 was an advocate of the park giving talks about geodes and the park despite being confined to a wheelchair.
 Iowa is now known worldwide because of the large number of rare and beautiful geodes found in this area.

 Over the years the park has undergone changes, most recently the new beach house and playground, road improvements, modern restrooms and shower facilities in the campground and a new boat launch area near the beach.
-The lake and campground are scheduled for renovations starting in 2017 and scheduled to be completed in 2019.
+The lake and campground has undergone extensive renovations started in 2017.

 Attractions